Lisp-Stat/documentation/content/en/docs/Examples/plotting.md

 numbers of observations.

 The data is binned with first transform.
-The number of values per bin and the total number are calculated in the second and third transform to calculate the relative frequency in the last transformation step.
+The number of values per bin and the total number are calculated in the second and the third transform to calculate the relative frequency in the last transformation step.

 ```lisp
 (plot:plot